AdobeDocs/target.es-ES/help/c-implementing-target/c-considerations-before-you-implement-target/c-privacy/cookie-deleting.md

 Puede eliminar la cookie [!DNL Target] del explorador (mbox) para poder validar todas las experiencias durante la prueba.

 If there is no [!DNL Target] cookie (mbox), you are considered a new visitor and shown a new experience.
-There are several ways to delete your [!DNL Target] cookies without deleting all of your browser cookies.
+Hay varias formas de eliminar la de mbox sin eliminar las cookies del explorador.

 >[!NOTE]
 >